kevL/yata/ReadMe.txt

 Rows
-- Deselect : deselects selected row and any subselected rows as well as selected cells in the frozen panel
+- Deselect : deselects selected row and any subselected rows along with their selected cells

 - Cut    : Shift+Ctrl+x (cuts selected row and any selected subrow(s))
 - Copy   : Shift+Ctrl+c (copies selected row and any selected subrow(s))